Change Obligation to a Choice

 So how does this apply to obligation and freedom?
 If you had a sense of obligation to achieve the Gold Medal, would you have more or less energy to do what is needed to get it?
 Most people would tire under the burden of "having to" get the Gold Medal versus "wanting to" get the Gold Medal.

 Would you agree?
 If you, the athlete, were only focused on training without thinking about THERE (the Gold Medal), the daily regimen would become a burden - "Why am I doing this?"
 But remembering the "why" or your THERE gives you purpose for the tiring training routine.
+So, the athlete can change obligation to a choice.

 The same is true for your life.
 You have more energy when you focus on the primary choice versus your secondary choices needed to get to the primary choice.
 That is the power of the Primary and Secondary Choices principle and the THERE, HERE, and PATH structure.